-CAUTION: Operation on these runways are considered abnormal operations, usually caused by unusual prevailing winds that will generate significant downwash and down draft effects off the ridges, and airport buildings.
+CAUTION: This Paved Runway has been closed since 2016.
+Operation on these runways are emergency/ abnormal operations, usually caused by unusual prevailing winds that will generate significant downwash and down draft effects off the ridges, and airport buildings.
 Typically, when such conditions exist, a wave is working, and the rotor may exist over the airport.
 Exercise extreme caution.
-Generally, gliders use runways 18/36 only for landings.
+Generally, gliders will only use the grass parallal to runways 18/36 only for landings.
 (They are short and into the ridges on takeoff).
 In the rare event that the wind conditions in Dansville strongly favor these runways, turbulence and downwash from the hills make glider towing marginally safe.
 Liftoff will appear normal, but your climb rate will be severely reduced once airborne.